 There are two primary causes of HVAC inefficiency: technical causes and human causes.
 Technical causes include:

-- Delayed response time between thermostats and sensors, which leads to overproduction of chilled air.
+- Delayed response time between thermostats and sensors, leads to overproduction of chilled air.

 - Lack of technical setup to track factors such as room occupancy and external weather conditions.